huggingface/blog/annotated-diffusion.md

 <img src="assets/78_annotated-diffusion/sampling.png" width="500" />

-Generating new images from a diffusion model happens by reversing the diffusion process: we start from $T$, where we sample pure noise from a Gaussian distribution, and then use our neural network to gradually denoise it (using the conditional probability it has learned), until we end up at time step $t = 0$.
-As shown above, we can derive a slighly less denoised image $\mathbf{x}_{t-1 }$ by plugging in the reparametrization of the mean, using our noise predictor.
+Generating new images from a diffusion model happens by reversing the diffusion process: we start from \\(T\\), where we sample pure noise from a Gaussian distribution, and then use our neural network to gradually denoise it (using the conditional probability it has learned), until we end up at time step \\(t = 0\\).
+As shown above, we can derive a slighly less denoised image \\(\mathbf{x}_{t-1 }\\) by plugging in the reparametrization of the mean, using our noise predictor.
 Remember that the variance is known ahead of time.

 Ideally, we end up with an image that looks like it came from the real data distribution.